 - The bill’s provisions now have to be incorporated into BLM’s Resource Management planning documents.
 CSU made extensive scoping comments on what issues should be included in the BLM’s Draft Resource Management Plan for the Red Cliffs and Beaver Dam Wash National Conservation Areas that were created in the 2009 Bill.
 CSU also nominated several Areas of Critical Environmental Concern (ACEC) and commented on the proposed transportation plan for roads and trails in the county.
 BLM’s Draft Resource Management Plan and transportation plan should be released for public comment January 2015.

 - In January 2013, we started a Friend Group to support, protect and conserve the Red Cliffs and Beaver Dam Wash National Conservation Areas and adjoining/influencing territories.
 It’s called the Southwest Utah National Conservation Lands Friends (SUNCLF) where volunteers have the opportunity to participate in site stewardship, training, restoration, rock art documentation and outreach projects.
 SUNCLF works to create a pool of engaged citizens to assist BLM with inventory efforts and long-term monitoring of the natural, historic and cultural resources in Southwest Utah’s National Conservation Lands.
 In addition to citizen stewardship, volunteers assist in creating and implementing programs that promote natural resource protection and visitor safety using interpretive and education programs.
-Volunteers have given over 1961 hours (9-30-14) of their time working on these projects.
-SUNCLF has trained over 54 site stewards to monitor cultural sites since the project started.
-(9-30-14)
+Here are some other highlights 2016-2017:

 WATER: CONSERVATION and the LAKE POWELL PIPELINE